 The class teacher treats each child fairly and enforces the classroom code of behaviour consistently.
 The teacher treats all children in their class with respect and understanding.
-If a child misbehaves repeatedly in class, the class teacher keeps a record of all such incidents.
-In the first instance, the class teacher deals with incidents him/herself in the normal manner.
-However, if misbehaviour continues, the class teacher seeks help and advice from the Headteacher.
+If a child displays challenging behaviour repeatedly in class, the class teacher keeps a record of all such incidents.
+In the first instance, the class teacher deals with incidents him/herself in line with school policy.
+However, if behaviour of concern continues, the class teacher seeks help and advice from the Headteacher.

-If necessary, the class teacher will liaise with external agencies, to support and guide the progress of the child.
-The class teacher may, for example, discuss the needs of a child with behaviour support services.
+If necessary, support from external agencies will be sought to aid and guide the progress of the child.
+The class teacher may, for example, discuss the needs of a child with Emotional Wellbeing Support Service.